An Ivory trafficker arrested with 6 elephant tusks and 2 hippo teeth, Ivory Coast, 18 May 2026

-An ivory trafficker arrested with 3 tusks, Congo, 30 Nov 2024
+An ivory trafficker arrested with two elephant tusks, Togo, 16 May 2026

-EAGLE developed a model of working with governments on Investigations, Arrest operations, Legal follow up and Media activities to get the law applied.
+EAGLE model of working - Investigations, Arrest operations, Legal follow up and Media activities to get the law applied.

 InvestigationsInvestigations